HoonDevCS/DCS-AMA-Pod-Mod/README.md

 # DCS-AMA-Pod-Mod
-Horntail DCS F-16 AMA Pod
+Horntail Designs DCS F-16 AMA Pod
 ![image](https://github.com/HoonDevCS/DCS-AMA-Pod-Mod/assets/169178687/d0d9f638-325a-49e9-9f18-32e5cd2fe591)
 ### **AMA Pod**
 The Acceleration Monitor Assembly (or AMA for short) is a pod for the F-16 which increases the Radar Cross Section of the aircraft for training.